Interacting with tech products that reject me as a user or provide a subpar experience elicits two very different responses in me.

 How?
 I propose a three-level framework

 - Focus on people: Start by understanding the direct users of your product as well as the indirectly impacted groups.
 Specifically, in addition to your intended users (those for whom the product or service is intended), explore the unintended users, i.e. those that may use the product or service accidentally, illegally, or in spite of being purposely excluded from the intended user base.
 Additionally, look for non-users indirectly impacted by the outcomes (users’ family, carers, friends, work colleagues, society, and environment).
-Finally, explicitly including on this analysis the product team helps to gauge their representativeness of the different groups interacting with the product, facilitating the identification of blind spots.
+Finally, explicitly including on this analysis the product team helps to gauge their representativeness of the different groups interacting with the product, facilitating the identification of cognitive biases.

 - Focus on the level of inclusion: Review your assumptions regarding the personal information, accessibility, and technological requirements of your product through the lenses of the groups identified in the previous step.